TimHey-Procore/personalrepo/README.md

 - I use Monday's to advance deliverables, catch up with the team and address any blockers that may have popped up.
 - I have most of my meetings Tuesday - Thursday and like to keep Fridays meetings-free.
 - Each Friday I prepare a plan for the next week.
+- I like to focus deeply on the task at hand, so I turn off notifications for email and Slack.
+Please expect my responses on email and Slack to be asynchronous.
+Your messages are important to me and I will respond as soon as I can.

 ## My typical day